BearBoss-Zheng/SpringInAction6_Note/Spring.md

 * *SCryptPasswordEncoder*—Applies Scrypt hashing encryption
 * *StandardPasswordEncoder*—Applies SHA-256 hashing encryption

-No matter which password encoder you use, it’s important to understand that the password in the database is never decoded.
+No matter which password encoder you use, it’s important to understand that ==the password in the database is never decoded==.

 > Which password encoder should you use?
 >